 Joe ended his talk by pointing out that their birds tend to live longer in captivity than in the wild.
 “In the wild they generally live only 7 to 9 years – while with us they live as long as 19 yrs.
 This is because they don’t have to look for food, or to worry about predators or illness!”
 If they fall ill, Joe quipped “I take them to a very expensive specialist.
 They have a life of luxury living with me!”

-Joe, Phoebe and the birds were given a warm round of applause after Joe fielded a number of questions.
+Joe, Phoebe and the birds were given a warm round of applause after which Joe fielded a number of questions.
 It really was a unique experience to be so close to such lovely animals and to see them live in action.